Icelandic Chickens

 Photo courtesy of Lyle Behl

-There is a great variety in plumage and leg coloration, many comb types exist in the population, and some birds have feathered legs.
+There is a great variety in plumage and leg coloration and many comb types exist in the population.
 Crests also occur frequently.
 The facial skin is red and ear lobes are white.
+Feathered legs are not allowed in the breed standard.

 Icelandic Links: